Patchier/Big-Warden/README.md

 ## First off, you will need:

--   A clean, fresh, and LEGAL Steam installation of Dragon Age Origins: Ultimate Edition (note: I am using this on Steam, and am unsure if this will work with Origin.
-It DOES require all of the DLC, so Ultimate Edition is likely required.)
+-   A clean, fresh, and LEGAL installation of Dragon Age Origins: Ultimate Edition It DOES require all of the DLC, so Ultimate Edition is likely required.

 ## Install Dragon Age: Origins Ultimate Edition